katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_reuse.rst

       vars:
         wp_user: bob

-See :ref:`ansible_variable_precedence` for more details on variable inheritance and precedence.
+See :ref:`assible_variable_precedence` for more details on variable inheritance and precedence.

 .. _dynamic_vs_static:

 Comparing includes and imports: dynamic and static re-use
 ------------------------------------------------------------

-Each approach to re-using distributed Ansible artifacts has advantages and limitations.
+Each approach to re-using distributed Assible artifacts has advantages and limitations.
 You may choose dynamic re-use for some playbooks and static re-use for others.
 Although you can use both dynamic and static re-use in a single playbook, it is best to select one approach per playbook.
 Mixing static and dynamic re-use can introduce difficult-to-diagnose bugs into your playbooks.
 This table summarizes the main differences so you can choose the best approach for each playbook you create.

 .. table::
    :class: documentation-table